pedrovgs/DeepPanelAndroid/README.md

 ### Acknowledgement

-Special thanks to [Asun](https://github.com/asuncionjc) never doubt we could publish this project :heart:
+Special thanks to [Asun](https://github.com/asuncionjc), who never doubt we could publish this project :heart:

 Developed By
 ------------